 Praying builds and strengthens the link between you and the spirit world.
 The more you pray, the stronger the connection.
 The spirit world does not need a “voice”.
 It can hear your thoughts “loudly”.
 It is best not to show off to people that you “know” how to pray.
 Praying loudly in front of people you do not know can lead to vanity.
 Vanity is empty.
 Vanity will always remain as the favorite “sin” of the devil.
 It is easy to fall for Vanity.
 It is more difficult to be humble.
 Humility is acceptance.
-Humility is “quiet pride”, it is between the individual and God, his helper or someone in the spirit world.
+Humility is “quiet pride”.
+Prayer it is between the individual and God, his helper or someone in the spirit world.
 Once humility takes on a “voice” it leans towards vanity.

 - Pray not to ask God for forgiveness,,, God already forgave you.